 How does the Golden Visa €280,000 investment option work

-Your property must be situated in a Portugal low density area that has been designated as such.
-They are places with a population density of less than 100 inhabitants per square kilometer and a per capita GDP below the 75% national average.
+Your property must be situated in one of Portugal’s low-density areas that have been designated as such.
+They are places with a population density of fewer than 100 inhabitants per square kilometer and a per capita GDP below the 75 percent national average.